Qalamoun offensive (May–June 2015): Operations begin

-Early on 4 May, the al-Nusra Front and allied Islamists launched a preemptive attack against SAA and Hezbollah forces, and by the next day captured several positions.
+Early on 4 May, al-Nusra Front and allied Islamists launched a preemptive attack against SAA and Hezbollah forces, and by the next day captured several positions.
 The aim of the assault was to capture the border-crossing into Lebanon near Assal al-Ward.
-At the same time, Hezbollah ambushed an al-Nusra convoy near Tfail, killing 15 and wounding 30 militants.
+At the same time, Hezbollah ambushed an al-Nusra Front convoy near Tfail, killing 15 and wounding 30 militants.

 On the morning of 6 May, heavy fighting erupted along the border near Assal al-Ward.
 On 7 May, Hezbollah launched a series of limited and quick operations from the Lebanese side of the border, while Syrian Army operations commenced from the Syrian side.
 Two days after the fighting at Assad al-Ward started, the Syrian Army and Hezbollah seized control of a number of hilltops overlooking Assal al-Ward, reportedly killing dozens of rebels and securing the town.
 Hezbollah fighters advancing from Assal al-Ward linked up with fighters coming from the outskirts of the Lebanese village of Brital.
 In addition, government forces separated rebels at Zabadani from those in the mountains, severing their logistical lines, and putting both under separate blockades.

 On 9 May, a military source claimed government forces captured three villages in the Jour Al-'Anib area.

 Rebels abandoned their camps in a hurry in the face of the Hezbollah advance and left groceries, medicines and other supplies which littered their camps.
 Thousands of retreating rebels were expected to flee towards the Lebanese town of Arsal, after pulling back first to the outskirts of Ras al-Maara.
 The withdrawing militants also reportedly left behind 150 heavy machine guns (from 12.7 to 23 mm caliber) and anti-tank rockets (firing range from 3.5 to 5 kilometers).
-The quick collapse and retreat of some 2,000 al-Nusra Front fighters was attributed to a "lack of sufficient experience in direct fighting", according to a Salafist sheikh who maintained contacts with al-Nusra and ISIL.
+The quick collapse and retreat of some 2,000 al-Nusra Front fighters was attributed to a "lack of sufficient experience in direct fighting", according to a Salafi sheikh who maintained contacts with al-Nusra Front and ISIL.